White Island Historic Site

 Walkway Restoration Project

 A triangular wooden walkway connected the keeper’s cottage to the lighthouse from 1850 until 2007 when a wave washed it away in a storm.
-Thanks to a combination of federal and state funding, the roughly $200,000 project to replace it was completed this fall.
+Thanks to a combination of federal and state funding, the $200,000 project to replace it was completed in 2013.
 A construction team of six from Thurston Millworks in Concord, N.H., lived out on White Island for just over a month.
 Jeff Thurston and his crew pre-cut the materials in their shop and brought them to Riverside & Pickering Marine Contractors, who ferried the supplies to waters just off the island.
 A helicopter was used to complete their transport to the construction site.

 Are pets allowed at White Island State Historic Site?